smart-data-models/dataModel.WaterDistributionManagementEPANET/Valve/doc/new_spec_EN-US.md

 }
 ```
 #### Valve NGSI V2 normalized Example
 Here is an example of a Valve in JSON format as normalized.
-This is compatible with NGSI V2 when  using `options=keyValues` and returns the context data of an individual entity.
+This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
 ```json
 {
     "id": "87fe7d79-0d4c-4da9-b7d0-3340efa0656awytsd",